bhklab/handbook/docs/General/Manuscripts/index.md

 ---

-**📝 Note:**
+!!! note "📝 Note"
       Before making any changes to formatting, structure, or manuscript components, please consult with the **project lead** and the **corresponding author(s)**.
 All updates should align with the target journal’s submission guidelines and policies.

 📌 *Follow these guidelines to ensure fast, focused feedback from Benjamin.
 Consistency helps everyone involved.*